jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

     Nine times out of ten, the allegedly missing library is there.
 The problem is that your application is looking for the version of the library that is compatible with the old system software.
 It will not help to point your application to the new libraries.
 They are more than likely to be incompatible with the new system.
 The correct solution is to reinstall your software.
 If the problem persists after the reinstallation, then please contact us and we will install standard libraries that are actually missing.

 ## File Transfer
+- I cannot connect with SFTP in MobaXterm or other GUI program

+???
+"Click to expand answer"
+    Because we use multifactor authentication (MFA), you need to configure your GUI program to either expect a prompt for a one time password (OTP) or be able to provide public key information.
+    In MobaXterm, when configuring an SFTP session, you need to check the "2-steps authentication" box under the Advanced Settings tab.

 - How do I copy a large directory structure from one place to another?
 Within the cluster?
 Into the cluster?
 Out of the cluster?

 ???
 "Click to expand answer"